Skip to main content

 In addition to retries, Openbridge also employs a scheduling jitter to requests.

 1. Scheduling Jitter: Adding randomness (jitter) to the request intervals can prevent many requests from retrying simultaneously, which could create a "thundering herd" problem.
-For instance, if an API has a limit of 60 requests an hour and many requests start their retries at the same intervals; they might all hit the API simultaneously.
+For instance, if an API has a limit of 60 requests an hour and many requests start their retries at the same intervals, they might all hit the API simultaneously.
 Jitter helps spread out these retries to reduce peak load.
 The jitter concept applies to all requests, not just retry requests.

 Limits To Retry Queues